Tritone: Historical uses

+Classical music

+Medieval and Rennaissance periods

 The tritone is a restless interval, classed as a dissonance in Western music from the early Middle Ages through to the end of the common practice period.
 This interval was frequently avoided in medieval ecclesiastical singing because of its dissonant quality.
 The first explicit prohibition of it seems to occur with the development of Guido of Arezzo's hexachordal system, who suggested that rather than make B♭ a diatonic note, the hexachord be moved and based on C to avoid the F–B tritone altogether.
 Later theorists such as Ugolino d'Orvieto and Tinctoris advocated the inclusion of B♭.

-From then until the end of the Renaissance the tritone was regarded as an unstable interval and rejected as a consonance by most theorists.

-The name has been applied to the interval from at least the early 18th century, or the late Middle Ages, though its use is not restricted to the tritone, being that the original found example of the term "diabolus en musica" is "Mi Contra Fa est diabolus en musica" (Mi against Fa is the devil in music), referring to the minor second.
+From then until the end of the Renaissance, the tritone was regarded as an unstable interval and rejected as a consonance by most theorists.
+The name has been applied to the interval from at least the early 18th century or the late Middle Ages, though its use is not restricted to the tritone, being that the original found example of the term "diabolus en musica" is "Mi Contra Fa est diabolus en musica" ("Mi against Fa is the devil in music"), referring to the minor second.
 Andreas Werckmeister cites this term in 1702 as being used by "the old authorities" for both the tritone and for the clash between chromatically related tones such as F♮ and F♯, and five years later likewise calls "diabolus in musica" the opposition of "square" and "round" B (B♮ and B♭, respectively) because these notes represent the juxtaposition of "mi contra fa".

 Johann Joseph Fux cites the phrase in his seminal 1725 work Gradus ad Parnassum, Georg Philipp Telemann in 1733 describes, "mi against fa", which the ancients called "Satan in music"—and Johann Mattheson, in 1739, writes that the "older singers with solmization called this pleasant interval 'mi contra fa' or 'the devil in music'."
 Although the latter two of these authors cite the association with the devil as from the past, there are no known citations of this term from the Middle Ages, as is commonly asserted.
 However Denis Arnold, in the New Oxford Companion to Music, suggests that the nickname was already applied early in the medieval music itself: